 Probably the Penoyer mill was left to fall into decay, and its dam to be slowly eroded away.
 Details of its demise are not known, but it is believed that today "only archaeological remains of this pioneer operation are to be found.”

-Over the years I have tried to find this location's true history off and on, but the internet was of little help, until I came across something called the Croton Hydroelectric Plant.
+Off and on over the years I'd tried to find this location's true history, but the internet was of little help, until I came across something called the Croton Hydroelectric Plant.
 But I soon realized that that was an incorrect assumption as well.
 The fact is, there are (and were) a lot of dams in Newaygo County.